Student Advisory Council

 If you are interested in volunteering to serve on one of these advisories, please complete this Student Advisory Sign up so that each advisory leader can begin planning meetings and provide you with more information in August.
 Please be advised that space is limited to twenty (20) students in each of the 5 advisory groups, (up to 100 students total).

 By participating in the Student Advisory Council, students will be able to develop and enhance the function of leadership throughout the school.

 Possible leadership roles include but are not limited to the following:

 - Serving on the Kent School Board of Directors

 - Presenting leadership development workshops to a wide variety of audiences

-- Mentoring junior SLA members as well as other students at the local schools
+- Mentoring junior Student Advisory Council members as well as other students at the local schools